MattGalan/mycourses-plus/README.md

 <details>
     <summary><b>New assignments table</b></summary>
     </br>
     The assignments table has been overhauled to allow you to sort by name, submission status, and due date.
+You can also hide your submitted assignments with the click of a button.
 </details>

 <details>